ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Applications and Extensions

-\textbf{\textit{Reconstructing Unstructured Geometry.}} So far, we used structured recognition networks that consume shapes represented as primitive soups, but what about unstructured geometry?
-As discussed in Section~\ref{sec:lib_usage}, we can use recognition networks that replace a primitive encoder with either a point cloud or a voxel encoder.
+We have found that \methodname's library of programmatic abstraction functions finds more consistent and semantic function applications compared with libraries produced by alternative methods.
+Are \methodname's abstractions similarly beneficial for this reconstruction task?
+We design an experiment to test this question, by training versions of our recognition networks on function libraries produced by \methodname, ShapeCoder, and \llmbaseline.
 We report results for this experiment in the \textit{Reconstruction} rows of Table~\ref{tab:lib_learn_comp}.
 For the point cloud to program task, we sample a point cloud from the abstracted cuboid outputs, and report the F-score~\cite{TanksAndTemples}.
 For the voxel to program task, we convert the program's execution into a voxel field, and report IoU.
-We find that \methodname infers more accurate reconstructions from these unstructured inputs, compared with ShapeCoder or \llmbaseline.
-We visualize some qualitative comparisons of this experiment in Figure~\ref{fig:big_qual_apps_v2} (c).
-Beyond more faithful reconstructions, again we observe that \methodname's function applications are more semantically correlated.
+We find that using \methodname's abstractions infers more accurate reconstructions from these unstructured inputs, compared with the function libraries produced by ShapeCoder or \llmbaseline.
+We visualize some qualitative comparisons of this experiment in Figure~\ref{fig:recon}.
+Beyond more faithful reconstructions, again we observe that \methodname's function applications are more semantically correlated, even in this unstructured input setting.